Avigdor Lieberman

-Biography
+Early life

-Evet Lvovich Lieberman (later Avigdor Lieberman) was born to a Russian-speaking Jewish family in Chișinău, Moldavian SSR, Soviet Union (now Moldova).
+Evet L'vovich Lieberman (Эвет Львович Либерман) was born to a Russian-speaking Jewish family in Chișinău, Moldavian SSR, Soviet Union (now Moldova).
 His father Lev (18 May 1921 – 2 July 2007) was a writer who had served in the Red Army and spent seven years in a Siberian exile under Joseph Stalin's rule, where he met his wife Esther (2 July 1923 – 4 December 2014).
 His parents imbued him with a strong secular Jewish identity and consciously taught him only Yiddish up until the age of three.
 They were not afraid to speak Yiddish in public, even on crowded buses.
 Inheriting a love of Russian literature from his father, Lieberman had dreamed of becoming a poet.
 Lieberman attributes his forthright personality to his youth in the large Jewish community of 1970s Chișinău, saying: "Jews were 25 percent of the population of Kishinev [Chișinău] [during the 1970s]… We were more affluent, better educated, and we showed it… The Jews of Moldova have this no-nonsense streak.
 They are 'doers,' not idle philosophers.
 No wonder Meir Dizengoff, another Jew from Moldova, established Tel Aviv".

 After high school, Lieberman enrolled at the Chișinău Agriculture Institute majoring in hydrological land improvement.
 As a student in Moldova, his passion for Russian literary classics continued, as he won first prize for a play he wrote, and dreamed of a literary career.